Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: Additional teleportation circuits

 Together with this fusion technique to parallelize the entangling step, we exemplify the creation of a Bell pair between Q0 and Q99 in Fig.~\ref{fig:mixed_style}(b): Parallelizing the entangling step, ancillas are placed between the small, unitarily prepared GHZ states to be fused together.
 For instance, Q20 is the ancilla between two small GHZ states on Q0$-$Q19 and Q21$-$Q39.
 Ancilla measurements are decoded, followed by $X$ gates feedforwarded onto the qubits of the corresponding small GHZ states.
 At this point, Q0$-$Q99 forms a large GHZ state.
 We then parallelize the disentangling step with simultaneous unitary disentangling, with each root qubit projectively disentangled.
 The final measurement outcomes collectively (by addition modulo 2) determine the parity of the residual Bell pair.
 The circuit has $\sim 10\%$ qubits measured, and a two-qubit-gate depth of $20$.
 As a comparison, the unitary entangle-disentangle limit to create the same distant Bell pair would have a currently prohibitive depth of $99$, and the measurement-based limit would have a depth of $2$.

-In summary, a progression from linear-depth, unitary entangle-disentangle protocol, to a constant-depth, measurement-based protocol, while keeping the overall circuit reasonably shallow ($\lesssim 50$ depth), can be realized by parallelizing both the intermediate GHZ state generation and its reduction to a distant Bell pair.
+In summary, a progression from linear-depth, unitary entangle-disentangle protocol, to a constant-depth, measurement-based protocol, while keeping the overall circuit reasonably shallow ($\lesssim 50$ depth in the near term), can be realized by parallelizing both the intermediate GHZ state generation and its reduction to a distant Bell pair.
 The extent of parallelization (namely, the size of smaller GHZ states to be fused, and the size of the subgroup of entangled qubits to be unitarily disentangled) determines the percentage of qubits being measured, allowing for a flexible balance between readout errors and gate errors.
+We finally remark that the advantage of having such a parallelization is absent in SWAP-based methods (e.g., Fig.~6.Ia in Ref.~\cite{baumer2024efficient}).